Foundation For Allen Schools Funded Classroom Grants at

-This grant under Special Education Curriculum was awarded to Lisa Kungle and will benefit 8 students this coming year.
+This grant under Special Education Curriculum was awarded to Lisa Kungle and will benefit 8 students.

 TouchMath will allow students to make substantial growth in their mathematical skills and concept knowledge.
 Through the use of a variety of instructional methods students are given the opportunity to use concrete objects to experience math then apply what they have learned.
 The multi-sensory approach will enhance small group work and independent workstation tasks in the classroom.